ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 ### NSOperationQueue

-NSOperationQueues are built on top of GCD and allow you to “link” different operations together to form a complex dependency graph.
+NSOperationQueues are built on top of GCD and allow you to "link" different operations together to form a complex dependency graph.
 Look up DRBOperationTree for an example of an even more powerful abstraction built on top of operation queues.

 ### POSIX Threads